brillout/wildcard-api/readme.md

      method: '*',
      path: '/wildcard/{param*}',
      handler: async (request, h) => {
-       const requestProps = {
+       // `getApiResponse` requires the HTTP request `url`, `method`, and `body`. const requestProps = {
          url: request.url,
          method: request.method,
          body: request.payload,
-         // All requestProps are available to your endpoint functions as `this`.
-         // For example, to access the HTTP request headers in your endpoint functions:
-         headers: request.headers,
        };

+       // The `requestProps` object is available in your endpoint functions as `this`.
+       // For example, you can add the `request.headers` object to `requestProps` to be
+       // able to access it in your endpoint functions as `this.headers`. requestProps.headers = request.headers;

        const responseProps = await getApiResponse(requestProps);
        const response = h.response(responseProps.body);
        response.code(responseProps.statusCode);